Training

 to fine-tune the model error at longer leadtimes.
 The model begins with

-, usually 1, and then every n
+a rollout loss defined by rollout.start, usually 1, and then every n

 epochs (defined by rollout.epoch_increment) the rollout value increases